Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_25_AlphaMissense/Group_25_AlphaMissense.md

 Ultimately, AlphaMissense’s performance and capabilities are impressive.
 At an auROC of 0.940, approximately 18,924 ClinVar test variants were classified, which is a leap forward from an auROC of 0.911 by the second leading tool which was also not trained on ClinVar test variants, the Evolutionary model of Variant Effect (EVE).
 71 total million missense variant predictions were made across 19,233 human proteins, out of all 216 million possible single amino acid changes.
 32% of these variants were found likely to be pathogenic, and 57% likely benign.
 Performance is also consistent across different AlphaFold pLDDT confidence scores.

 ![](./Images/benchmark.png)
+*AlphaMissense benchmarked against competing missense variant effector predictors.
+Left: Tools are evaluated by how well their predictions agree with ClinVar annotations.
+Right: The correlation of predictions with experimental assays that probed for mutations on selected human proteins.*

 Furthermore, when assessing the performance of AlphaMissense with a prioritized set of clinically actionable genes by the American College of Medical Genetics (ACMG), 26 genes out of these 34 (77%) showed improvements in their predictions of pathogenicity over EVE.
 In another set of proteins prioritized for future MAVE studies based on their clinical relevance, AlphaMissense again outperforms EVE in its predictions for 16 of the genes (80%).